liu-weida/C-Roll_call_system/README.md

   3.2 Check Student Attendance
     This system allows you to check the number of absences and the names of the courses missed by the student so far.

+Completely open and free to use.
+(You can even use it without mentioning my name.)

+If you have any questions about this project, please feel free to discuss them with me.
+My contact information is liuweida1010@gmail.com.